leeping-ng/Autoscaling-CV-Inference/README.md

 App Engine has a [default timeout of 10 minutes](https://cloud.google.com/build/docs/deploying-builds/deploy-appengine#:~:text=This%20is%20required%20because%20Cloud,than%2010%20minutes%20to%20complete.) for builds and deployments, and this was exceeded when PeekingDuck was included as a dependency as heavy sub-dependencies such as TensorFlow and Pytorch had to be installed.

 While the timeout can be adjusted, I decided to keep the App Engine deployment simple and only use it to try load testing and autoscaling.
-Thus, I excluded PeekingDuck from App Engine - CV instances here only need save the received image to Cloud Storage without performing any inference.
+Thus, I excluded PeekingDuck from App Engine - CV instances here only need to save the received image to Cloud Storage without performing any inference.
 More details can be found in the [source code](server/app_engine_save_img/main.py).
-We will simulate an actual real-world use case with PeekingDuck when using Kubernetes Engine.
+We will simulate an actual real-world use case with PeekingDuck when using Cloud Run and Kubernetes Engine.

 ### Without Autoscaling